-If you are arriving by some other means, it pays to make note of how the cruise passengers could affect your day.
+If you are arriving by some other means, it pays to make a note of how the cruise passengers could affect your day.
 Lines will be longer at restaurants and attractions when the passengers debark.
-It sometimes pays to schedule such activities for earlier in the morning or later in the evening -- times in which cruise passengers are more likely to be aboard ship.
+It sometimes pays to schedule such activities for earlier in the morning or later in the evening -- times in which cruise passengers are more likely to be aboard the ship.

 07 of 08